jpgls/md-dashing-theme/README.md

 ![](http://jpgls.com/md-dashing-theme/example-images/qlmarkdown-quicklook.png)

-Installing it as a theme for QLMarkdown will have an effect the Finder Previews of MarkDown Files as well.
+Installing it as a theme for QLMarkdown will have an effect on the Finder Previews of MarkDown Files as well.

 ![](http://jpgls.com/md-dashing-theme/example-images/qlmarkdown-finderPreview.png)